How Long Do Brake Rotors Last?

 Although you may think you can wait to get your brakes serviced, waiting could cause more damage to your car’s braking system, putting you and those around you in danger.

-All summer long, we’re offering $100 off new pads and rotors per axle through our Summer Brake Sale.
 Not sure if you need new brakes?
 Bring your vehicle to any of our locations to get a FREE visual brake inspection or get an in-depth inspection and diagnosis for just $39.99.